 This corridor is very rural, also with low traffic volumes and low traffic growth.
-There are no High Crash Locations, and public comments were limited to the narrow shoulders, making bicycling challenging.
+There are no High Crash Locations, and public comments were limited to the narrow

 • VT Route 30 is a popular bike route.
 Like much of the region's roads, narrow shoulders and high bicycle popularity impact the route and, therefore, there is a need to find a way to expand the corridor to allow for safe biking.